-TOUR AGENCIES: Please note that I am specifically writing about jungle tour agencies.
+Please note that I am specifically writing about jungle tour agencies in Rurrenabaque.
 I do not know as much about agencies offering the popular Pampas tours, or the ayahuasca retreats.

 - Madidi Travel – Although this is a more costly excursion, (you get what you pay for) the accommodations are a bit more comfortable and a bit less rustic.
 And the additional cost is for a truly worthwhile cause.
 Madidi works to protect and maintain this beautiful corner of the rainforest.
 They also take volunteers in a variety of different capacities if you are interested in getting involved and helping to support their efforts in the Bolivian Amazon.

 Below are photos from my 13 days of camping and surviving in the jungle!
 This first set is just a handful of the incredible sights and sceneries along the way (don’t forget to scroll down for other sets of awesome images):

 In this next set of images you can see a little bit of the process of building a raft entirely out of materials found deep inside the jungle.
 After it was built, 4 of us spent 3 days rafting along the rivers in the Amazon, stopping to fish and set up camp on the beaches at night: